blaix/ftp_service/README.markdown

       response = service.read_response("/response/path.xml")
     end

+Encryption with GPG is also upported.
 For more details, see the [RDocs](http://rdoc.info/projects/blaix/ftp_service).

 ## Copyright